BrukT/sdn_vrrp/README.md

 # Simulating Virtual Router Redundancy Protocol in a SDN environment

 The aim of this project is to offer a centralized solution in a Software Defined Network environment for solving the First Hop Redundancy (FHR) issue.
-The OpenFlow controller has been implemented using the Floodlight Java framework.
+It has been realized using the Floodlight Java framework which implements OpenFlow controllers.

 ## Controller

-Floodlight provides itself an implementation of some basic operations implemented by controllers.
-We added our custom module in the pipeline adding the line `net.floodlightcontroller.unipi.vrrp.VirtualRouterRedundancyManager` in two configuration files just at the end of the list:
+Floodlight provides itself an implementation of some basic operations performed by controllers.
+We added our custom module in the pipeline adding the line `net.floodlightcontroller.unipi.ce.anaws.vrrm.VirtualRouterRedundancyManager` in two configuration files just at the end of the list:
   - `src/main/resources/META-INF/services/net.floodlight.core.module.IFloodlightModule`;
   - `src/main/resources/floodlightdefault.properties`.